 If you have any concerns regarding safeguarding, please speak to your child's key worker or Lucy McAdden.
-We also have an extensive Safeguarding Policy and Proce-
+We also have an extensive Safeguarding Policy and Procedure folder on site which parents can access on request.

-This policy was adopted on Signed on behalf of the nursery Date for review January 2023 L. McAdden January 2024
+This policy was adopted on Signed on behalf of the nursery Date for review January 2024 L. McAdden January 2025

-Chalkhouse Childcare Services Settling In Policy 2023
+Chalkhouse Childcare Services Settling In Policy 2024